Prevalence of Security and Privacy Risk-Inducing Usage of AI-based Conversational Agents: Results

 As before, we used ordinal regression to determine relevant factors that predict the abovementioned behaviors.
 As potential influencing features we investigated tech and \chatbot savviness, age, gender, education, and whether the user was an early user.
 For the work users, we additionally considered whether they were allowed to use a \chatbot in their workplace, as explained in Sect.~\ref{sec:statback}

 Our analysis of whether participants edited their inputs for privacy at work showed for both work and leisure time, there was a statistically significant prediction under Bonferroni correction for only very frequent or always editing users ($p=0.001$, $p=0.0$).
 At work, a significant predictor ($p=0.0$) was the second question about concern.
 In the analysis of leisure time, no feature was statistically significant under the Bonferroni correction.
 We also computed a sharing score to investigate what determined if users either shared some information frequently or information often.
-Despite the models being statistically significant under Bonferroni correction ($p=0.0$), none of the predictors were.
+Despite the models being statistically significant under Bonferroni correction ($p=0.0$), none of the predictors were. \rTwo{Full results can be found in the Appendix}.